madhavmurthy93/double-trouble/README.md

-# double-trouble
+# Bioengineering Double Major Web Tool
-web utility of UW BIOE double majors.
+This is a web utility to help Bioengineering at the University of Washington, Seattle majors who are conisdering pursuing a double major.